 The dress on the left is a garnet silk taffeta wedding dress.
 Worn by Catherine McLean Wilson on Dec.
 24, 1884.
 Mid-nineteenth century wedding gowns were usually not white.

 The dress on the right was worn by Louisa Jane Armstrong, who married Charles Allen Sheard of Malton in 1903.

 A little different from wedding fashion today?

 Robin T. Hesse, Canadian, Pear Study #2, Watercolour (c) the artist

 In a recent tour, a visitor commented that the pears in this watercolour painting reminded her of a couple in the early stages of love.
 The artist has placed the pears side by side, their organic stems and shapes appear to be twisting and dancing towards each other, in contrast to the strong lines in the foreground and background.
-This painting is part of a large watercolour show currently on display in the PAMA art gallery exhibition called Water and Pigment: Mysterious Interactions, on now until March 19.
+This painting was part of a large watercolour show art gallery exhibition called Water and Pigment: Mysterious Interactions.

 PAMA Unplugged Tour

 Saturday, Feb.
 11, from 4 - 5 p.m.